paulegradie/Sailfish/site/src/pages/docs/1/how-to-set-up-sailfish-for-your-project.md

+---
-# How to set up sailfish for your project
+title: How to set up sailfish for your project
+---

 Sailfish is intended for use in both a local development and a production envronment.
 There are various ways you can use Sailfish, but there are two typical recommended ways: